-The Scottish BAME Writers Network will be launching a poetry and prose pamphlet featuring writers from The Writers of Colour group based at The Scottish Poetry Library.
-Please join the writers as we celebrate “Ceremony” published by Tapsalteerie Press.
-Join us at The Scottish Poetry Library on October 15th, 2019 – tickets available here.
+The Scottish BAME Writers Network launched our first ever poetry and prose pamphlet featuring writers from The Writers of Colour group based at The Scottish Poetry Library.
+“Ceremony” published by Tapsalteerie Press is a beautiful ode to diverse voices.

 Books for Breakfast: BAME Writers in Scotland